ckc9759/CTF_writeups/LIT CTF/CRYPTO/Running up the Hill/readme.md

 ### Soln :

-In this challenge, we are given a matrix, a set of characters and a shifter flag kind of string.
+In this challenge, we are given a matrix, a set of characters and a shifted flag kind of string.
 I tried searching for matrix ciphers and got a link for hill cipher on dcode.fr.
 [hill cipher](https://www.dcode.fr/hill-cipher)